The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/leveling-guide.md

 So, you finally hit lvl 70 and unlocked the trait that turns Berserk into Inner Release.  \

 This is where the end-game rotation begins.
 Read the tooltip of Inner Release and realize that you get a free pass to use Gauge spenders for three GCDs.
-Remember to use these stacks on Fell Cleaves, and nothing else.
+Remember to use these stacks on Fell Cleaves and Decimates.

 There are variations to the opener, but we’ll go with the one below for now.